-Roger Bannister, the pioneering running icon who passed away this spring at age 88, had a lot to teach us about the power of positive thinking.
+Roger Bannister, the pioneering running icon who passed away last spring at age 88, had a lot to teach us about the power of positive thinking.

 Before Sir Roger Bannister became the first person to run a mile in under four minutes, people did not think it was humanly possible—one theory said your heart might explode.
 But after the British middle-distance runner clocked 3:59.4 on May 6, 1954, others quickly followed in his footsteps.
 It took less than two months for someone else to break his record—and many followed soon after.
 Running that fast for that long was simply inconceivable…until it wasn’t.